xagan/xagan/readme.md

-# 👋 Hello, I'm [Your Name]
+# 👋 Hello, I'm Amir Esmaeili

 ## 🚀 About Me
-I'm a Machine Learning Engineer and Data Scientist with a background in PHP-Laravel Backend development.
-I love turning data into insights and building intelligent systems that make a difference.
+I am a Machine Learning Engineer currently pursuing a Master's degree in Artificial Intelligence at the University of Tabriz.
+I have a strong background in computer science and experience in back-end development.
+I am passionate about using my skills and experience to solve real-world problems and make a positive impact.
+I am a team player and I am always eager to learn new things.

 ## 🛠 Skills
 ### Machine Learning & Data Science